-We propose a progressive Residual Auto-regressive Fusion (RAF) module, which consists of a BEV-initializing Drive stage and a multiscale residual-optimizing Modify stage.
+We propose a progressive Residual Autoregressive Fusion (RAF) module (Fig. \ref{fig:main_model}(b)), which consists of a BEV-initializing drive stage and a multiscale residual-optimizing modify stage.
 Each stage includes: (i) height-aware positional offsets, (ii) cross-attention Transformer decoders (Driver-T/Modifier-T), and (iii) height compressors.
-RAF: (1) integrates hierarchical voxel features, (2) applies iterative vision-radar cross-modal attention, and (3) refines features via residual accumulation.
+RAF integrates hierarchical voxel features, applies iterative vision-radar cross-modal attention, and refines features via residual accumulation.
 The output is projected to BEV space by a BEV-GT-Decoder for high-precision segmentation.

-{\parskip=3pt \textit{Drive Stage:} In this initial stage, a low-resolution token map generates a coarse-grained representation of the high-resolution $GT$.
-Specifically, the dense voxel feature $f_{vox}$ is compressed along the Y-axis and channels via CompressNet yielding a 2D BEV feature $f_{bev\_init} \in \mathbb{R}^{(D,Z,X)}$.
-A convolutional network then downsamples it by $1/8$ to produce $f_{bev0} \in \mathbb{R}^{(D,Z/8,X/8)}$ as input of the first-level module.
-Here, a Height-Offset module enriches \( f_{bev0} \) with low-, mid-, and high-level height information, followed by the Driver-T interacting with multi-scale image features \( f^{3}_{img} \) (Fig. \ref{fig:transformer}).
-This module employs deformable attention~\cite{deformableattention} to efficiently model BEV-space locality via dynamic sampling - where \( f_{bev0} \) is back-projected onto the image plane for multi-head, multi-scale feature sampling - reducing computation while precisely attending to critical regions.
+{\parskip=3pt \textit{Drive Stage:} A convolutional network downsamples $f_{bev0}$ by $1/8$ to produce $f_{bev0} \in \mathbb{R}^{(D,Z/8,X/8)}$ as input of the first-level module.
+Here, a Height-Offset module enriches \( f_{bev0} \) with low-, mid-, and high-level height information (as defined in Eq. \ref{hei_offs}), followed by the Driver-T interacting with multi-scale image features \( f^{3}_{img} \) (Fig. \ref{fig:transformer}).
+This module employs deformable attention~\cite{deformableattention} to efficiently model BEV-space locality via dynamic sampling where \( f_{bev0} \) is back-projected onto the image plane for multi-head, multi-scale feature sampling, reducing computation while precisely attending to critical regions.
 Each grid attends to $\mathcal{P}$ reference points with learnable offsets near the projected locations and fuses features adaptively.
-The Height-Compress module then fuses height-varying features into the lowest-resolution feature \( f'_{bev0} \).
+The Height-compress module then fuses height-varying features into the lowest-resolution feature \( f'_{bev0} \).
 In the RAF, \( f'_{bev0} \) is upsampled to the final resolution $(D, Z, X)$ using Bicubic interpolation (consistent with Alg. \ref{alg:gt_decomp}) and accumulated into the zero-initialized $f_{bev\_acc}$.
 Meanwhile, a learnable convolution downsamples $f_{bev\_acc}$ to $(D, Z/4, X/4)$, generating $f_{bev1}$ for the following residual prediction iteration.